Bluealternate/CS320Project/README.md

 username: b

 Image of the credentials will be posted in the Images folder if needed and the hardcoded credentials can be found in LogIn.js under the app/Javascript folder.

+If you want to use the View animal page the animals name are (capitalization matters):
+Fluffy, Woof, Tail, LongNeck